-The Federally constructed hurricane and storm damage reduction project on St. Augustine Beach (construction initiated in 2001) addresses the down drift impacts of the inlet by facilitating inlet bypassing through dredging of the ebb shoal and nourishing down drift (south of the inlet) beaches.
+The Federally constructed coastal storm risk management project on St. Augustine Beach (construction initiated in 2001) addresses the down drift impacts of the inlet by facilitating inlet bypassing through dredging of the ebb shoal and nourishing down drift (south of the inlet) beaches.
 Since it was determined that 50% of the erosion south of the inlet was attributable to the Federal navigation project, the cost apportionment that would otherwise be paid by the local sponsor is further reduced and paid by the Federal government.
 For further details see USACE (1998).